ufukmehmetoglu/hrla29-react-review/README.md

 npm start<br/>

 #Exercise-1 Rendering React to DOM<br/>
-Render "Hello from React" to the div in index.html with an id of "root".
+Render "Hello from React" to the div in index.html with an id of "app".

 #Exercise-2 Creating a Functional Component in React<br/>
 Create folder called Components within the client folder.
 Inside of components folder, create a file called App.jsx and build out a functional react component in that file that renders "Hello from Component" onto the DOM.